christophernajafi/favorite-places/README.md

 - Weather report for a location using AccuWeather API
 - Admin page and controls
 - Webpack
-- Tests using Jest, Enzyme, and Puppeteer or Cypress
 - CI/CD using CircleCI
 - Storybook
 - Next.js